JayGe/docker-gr-satellites/README.md

 This is a GNU Radio installation with gr-satellites installed.
 Using Ubuntu 19.10 the GNU Radio version from repository should be > 3.7.13.4.

 Gr-satellites should be the latest from https://github.com/daniestevez/gr-satellites.
+The gr-aausat and gr-lilacsat out-of-tree modules are also installed.

 It's huge and not set up well, I'll try and fix it up a bit.